If you want to give yourself the best chance of not only being hired but also finding the best-fit role for you, a cover letter is essential in 2023.

 It is a reflection on your professionalism if you are not giving the hiring manager every possible bit of information about your candidature.
 Not sending a cover letter (unless it is specifically not required) is the equivalent of sending a half-hearted resume.

 3 Reasons why you need a cover letter

-You go the extra mile.
-Many roles will not specify the need for a cover letter and with the amount of negativity towards them (mostly from resume writers who want to promote their services), not all candidates will write one.
+- You go the extra mile.
+Many roles will not specify the need for a cover letter and with the amount of negativity towards them, not all candidates will write one.
 Just the act of sending a thoughtful cover letter will put a candidate in the top tier - whether the letter is digested carefully, or not.

 Do employers look at the cover letter or resume first?

 It is standard practice that an employer will read a resume first.
 Whether they are reading a bunch together and then deciding which cover letters to read in more detail, or whether they look at the merits of each individual application, your resume needs to do the job.

 They will then read the respective cover letters.
 When they come across a particularly compelling cover letter, they will go back to the resume for another (deeper) read.
 That is the core role of a cover letter – to make a hiring manager dive deep into your application.

 Is a cover letter required for an online application?